-9. Returning Home: Understanding the Challenges of Prisoner Reentry in Illinois.
+8. Returning Home: Understanding the Challenges of Prisoner Reentry in Illinois.

 This project will be carried out by The Urban Institute.
 It will involve development of a policy briefing synthesizing findings from four waves of prisoner interviews, interviews with family members, focus groups with residents, and interviews with stakeholders to present the first systematic understanding of the process of prisoner reentry and the specific issues and challenges associated with reentry in Chicago.
 The report will be due in April 2005.
+Past reports, available on the Urban Institute's website (www.ui.urban.org), include: A Portrait of Prisoner Reentry in Illinois, and a research brief entitled, Illinois Prisoners' Reflections on Returning Home.

-10. Illinois Going Home Program Evaluation
+9. Illinois Going Home Program Evaluation